Cricket fans in India were celebrating their team's win. A stampede turned that joy into tragedy

 Divyanshi suffered head injuries.
 Her mother and aunt rushed her to the hospital, where she later died.

-“My wife begged the police and everyone there, but nobody helped,” Shivkumar, who uses only one name, said at his Bengaluru home, surrounded by relatives who were there to offer condolences.
+“My wife begged the police and everyone there, but nobody helped,” Shivkumar said at his Bengaluru home, surrounded by relatives who were there to offer condolences.

 Shivkumar said he was particularly incensed by the fact that while people were getting caught in a crush outside, the ceremony inside the stadium continued.